dmbarbour/wikilon/docs/AwelonLang.md

 Error values may bind further arguments as `[B][A](error)b == [[B]A](error)`.
 Error values will evaluate like any other value, and will collapse normally from `[[A](error)i]` to `[A](error)`.
 The error annotation is idempotent and commutative with other annotations on a block.

-*Note:* Errors are not a stalling condition.
-Rather, indicate 'complete' but with errors.
-However, we can also introduce annotation `[P](stall)` to simulate a stalled or non-terminating computation.
-This would enable programmers to more precisely control their debugging experience.

 ## Garbage Data

 For relevant data, we always have an option to drop data into a logical bit bucket then never look at it again.
 If we tell our runtime that we will never look at it again, we can also recover memory resources associated with that data.
 We can represent this pattern by use of a `(trash)` annotation: